autonomous-ai/autonomous-computer/8x-5090/README.md

 - **5,100 W draw** · 8,000 W PSU
 - **5U rack chassis**

+## Prefer a finished machine?

+Building from this guide is the full DIY path.
+If you'd rather skip sourcing, CNC, and assembly, we have it covered — [order the 8× 5090 built](https://www.autonomous.ai/computer-8).

 ## Build it

 1. **Parts** — the [bill of materials](bom/bom.md).